silasfrancis/eks-platform-petclinic/README.md

 ## WireGuard Setup

-WireGuard runs on a public EC2 instance and is configured through Ansible over AWS SSM.
+WireGuard runs on a public EC2 instance inside the production VPC and is configured through Ansible over AWS SSM.

+The server acts as the single VPN entry point for both environments:
+- direct access to the production EKS cluster
+- routed access to the development EKS cluster through VPC peering

 ```bash
 cd ansible